 In addition to CRP being a valuable tool in the above conditions, there has also been increased interest in CRP as a measure of long-term cardiovascular health.
 Even slight elevations of CRP have been linked to increased risk of heart disease and ischemic stroke, as well as heart attack, blood clots, and atherosclerosis.
 Researchers have argued that this is because heart disease is itself an inflammatory process, and CRP levels reflect the extent of that inflammation.

-If you’ve recently had an hsCRP test showing that your levels are higher than expected, this is likely a sign that you’re experiencing some form of inflammation.
-As discussed above, this inflammation may be linked to longer-term health risks like cardiovascular disease.
-On the other hand, it may be due to an acute issue (like the common cold) or lifestyle factors (such as cigarette smoking and poor diet).
+If you’ve recently had an hsCRP test showing that your levels are higher than the normal range, this is likely a sign that you’re experiencing some form of inflammation.
+As discussed above, this inflammation may be linked to longer-term health risks like cardiovascular disease (CVD).
+On the other hand, it may be due to an acute issue (like the common cold) or lifestyle factors (such as cigarette smoking and poor diet) that generate inflammatory conditions.

 It’s also important to note that CRP is rarely used as a standalone test.
 Instead, it is typically combined with a variety of other health metrics.
 For instance, one recent study found that a rise in CRP levels only predicts heart disease when accompanied by an increase in LDL cholesterol.
 Similarly, studies have shown that lupus (an autoimmune disease that raises CRP levels) is best monitored by a combined measure of CRP and another blood test called erythrocyte sedimentation rate (ESR).
 Researchers argue that the ratio of these two numbers gives us critical information that neither alone can provide.